cthoyt/cthoyt.github.io/index.md

 I'm building my own research group focused on software development, data standardization/FAIRification/integration, and applications of ML/AI in the chemical, biological, and health sciences - specifically in drug discovery and precision medicine.

-I'm interested in building academic collaborations that can lead to grant opportunities and securing project contracts for unmet business needs addressed by the semantic technologies and capabilities that I've developed and write about here.
+Through my position at RWTH Aachen University, I'm establishing academic collaborations through German, European, and international grants and developing project-based contracts for organizations with unmet business needs addressed by the semantic technologies and capabilities that I've developed and write about here.
+Privately, I offer consulting services and training for organizations interested in these topics.

 Here's some more details [about me](/about) and [my research](/research).
 You can download my [résumé](https://github.com/cthoyt/resume/raw/master/main.pdf)